Alibaba and the $15 billion question: Amid Hong Kong's protests, when to list? | MarketScreener

 Mainland investors can buy Hong Kong shares through the so-called Stock Connect, which allows investors in Shanghai, Shenzhen and Hong Kong to trade shares listed on each others' exchanges.

-But the inclusion of Alibaba's Hong Kong shares in the Stock Connect is not guaranteed because the scheme does not yet allow mainland buying of companies which have weighted their voting rights in favor of founders, such as smartphone maker Xiaomi and Meituan Dianping, the online food delivery-to-ticketing firm.
+But the inclusion of Alibaba's Hong Kong shares in the Stock Connect is not guaranteed because the scheme does not yet allow mainland buying of companies which have weighted their voting rights in favour of founders, such as smartphone maker Xiaomi and Meituan Dianping, the online food delivery-to-ticketing firm.
 Both took advantage last year of another Hong Kong rule change to float in Hong Kong with weighted voting rights structures.

 While Alibaba has a single class of shares with equal votes, its governance is not considered standard since its board is controlled by a self-selecting group of company insiders.

-Chinese regulators have said they will allow local investors to trade companies with weighted voting rights, but have not yet set a date for doing so. [nL4N24Y3CF]
+Chinese regulators have said they will allow local investors to trade companies with weighted voting rights, but have not yet set a date for doing so.

 TECHNICAL HURDLE